msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/04_leveling_up_your_workflow.md

 In section 3.16, we have seen that a snakemake workflow can be run on an HPC cluster.
 To reduce the boilerplate, we can use a [configuration profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) to configure default options.
-In this case, we use it to set the `--cluster` and the `--jobs` options.
+In this case, we use it to set the `--executor` and the `--jobs` options.
+Default resources for all rules should be set using the `default-resources` option.

 !!! terminal-2 "Make a `slurm` profile folder"